Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the diquark-antidiquark picture: Numerical analysis

 and

-where $\Delta^{Dim 8} (M^2,s_0)$ stands for the contribution of the highest dimensional term in the OPE.
-As a result of the above-mentioned restrictions, OPE convergence and PC values for each state together with the working regions acquired for $M^2$ and $s_0$ are presented in Table \ref{parameter}.
-From the values given in Table \ref{parameter}, it can be seen that the working regions determined for $M^2$ and $s_0$ meet the above-mentioned requirements.
-Having determined the working regions of $M^2$ and $s_0$, we now study the dependence of magnetic and quadrupole moments on $M^2$, at several fixed values of $s_0$.
-From Fig. 1, we notice that indeed magnetic and quadrupole moments represent good stability concerning the variation in $M^2$ in its working region.
+where $\Delta^{\mbox{Dim7}} (M^2,s_0)$ represents the contribution of the highest dimensional term in OPE.
+The OPE convergence and PC values for each state, along with working regions acquired for $M^2$ and $s_0$ are presented in Table \ref{parameter}.
+From the values given in Table \ref{parameter}, we find that the working regions determined for $M^2$ and $s_0$ meet the above requirements.
+Having determined the working regions of $M^2$ and $s_0$, we now study the dependence of magnetic and quadrupole moments on $M^2$ at several fixed values of $s_0$.
+From Fig. \ref{Msqfig}, we notice that indeed magnetic and quadrupole moments represent good stability regarding the variation in $M^2$ in its working region.

 \begin{widetext}

 \end{widetext}